Henry Edward Fox: Later career

-Next he was quartermaster-general on the duke of York's staff in Flanders to replace the recently killed James Moncrieff (1793–95) and fought in the Netherlands theatre of the French Revolutionary Wars.
+Next he was quartermaster-general on the duke of York's staff in Flanders to replace the recently killed James Moncrief (1793–95) and fought in the Netherlands theatre of the French Revolutionary Wars.
 He then served as Inspector-General of the recruiting service (1795–99), Colonel of the 10th (North Lincolnshire) Regiment (1795–1811), Lieutenant-governor of Minorca (1799–1801) following its capture from the French, commander in chief of all British Mediterranean forces outside Gibraltar (1801–03, replacing General Sir Ralph Abercromby fatally wounded at the battle of Alexandria) and finally Commander-in-Chief, Ireland (1803).
 In Ireland he was caught off-guard by Robert Emmet's Dublin uprising (23 July 1803) and was quickly replaced by Lieutenant-General Cathcart, whose appointment was gazetted on 20 October.

 Fox moved to be commander of the London district (1803), Lieutenant-Governor of Gibraltar (1804–06), Commander-in-Chief in the Mediterranean (1806–07) and minister to Sicily.
 With his health weakening, Fox passed active command of the force to his deputy, Lieutenant-General Sir John Moore.
 The smallness of his force (made yet smaller when Major-General Mackenzie Fraser was sent to occupy Alexandria) meant he refused the repeated requests from the Sicilian court and William Drummond, British minister at the Sicilian court, for land operations on the Italian mainland.
-Fox and Moore also opposed the naval commander William Sidney Smith's political machinations at the Sicilian court, contrary as they were to the army's tactics for the Italian theatre, until Fox's ill health finally led to his being recalled by the British government and replaced by Moore.
+Fox and Moore also opposed Royal Navy officer Sidney Smith's political machinations at the Sicilian court, contrary as they were to the army's plans for the Italian theatre, until Fox's ill health finally led to his being recalled by the British government and replaced by Moore.
 Fox was promoted full general on 25 April 1808, appointed governor of Portsmouth in 1810 and died the following year.